semenpro22gaempro-beep/Wnim/README.md

 <img width="500" height="500" alt="1000022824 (1)" src="https://github.com/user-attachments/assets/8fc765b0-dd93-4af3-8fea-8d3fb321b93c" />

-# WNim — Console Code Editor for Windows
+# WNim — Console Code Editor for Windows and Linux

 Wnim is a lightweight command-line text editor.
 It combines the minimalism of the classic Vim editor with the familiar ergonomics of the Windows operating system.
 The project is designed for users who value the speed of working in the terminal but don't want to spend time memorizing complex Vim key combinations.
 - Defoult windows hotkeys